Long Pond Guidelines

 NOISE: Be considerate of your neighbors, especially after 10:00PM.
-Parsonsfield has a noise ordinance regarding dogs barking for prolonged periods during the day and @ night.
+Parsonsfield has a noise ordinance regarding dogs barking for prolonged periods during the day and at night.

 LEASH LAW: The Town of Parsonsfield has a leash law which applys to the area around the lake.
 Pets should be under your control at all times.
-Clean up after your pet.
+Please clean up after your pet.
 Questions?
 Call Animal Control Officer, Kristen Russel-Perkins (207-807-9071) or her Deputy, Sean Perkins (207-608-1257)

 YARD LIGHTS: Be considerate of your neighbors’ comfort when illuminating your property or shorefront for an extensive amount of time.

-TRASH: Trash is collected from your curb beginning the Friday after Memorial Day and ending the Friday before Columbus Day.
-Trash should out by 6:00AM.
+TRASH: Trash is collected from your curb beginning the Friday after Memorial Day and ending the Friday after Columbus Day.
+Trash should be out by 6:00AM.
 Weekenders should use trash cans with a secure lid since pick-up won’t be until Friday.
 Unsecured plastic bags can be torn open by wildlife resulting in unsightly trash scattered in front of your cottage.
 The rest of the year, trash must be placed on either Pendexter Rd. or Road Between The Ponds.

-RECYCLING: Parsonsfield has a mandatory recycling ordinance with curbside pick-up the 1st & 3rd Fridays (not every other Friday) beginning the Friday after Memorial Day and ending the Friday after Columbus Day.
-The rest of the year, recycling must be placed on either Pendexter Rd. or Road Between The Ponds.
-A $2 recycling sticker may be purchased @ the Town Office and can be put on any container you wish to use for recycling.
+RECYCLING: Parsonsfield has a mandatory recycling ordinance with curbside pick-up the 1st & 3rd Fridays beginning the Friday after Memorial Day and ending the Friday after Columbus Day.
+The rest of the year, recycling must be placed on either Pendexter Road or Road Between The Ponds.
+Recycling stickers are FREE at the Town Office and can be put on any container you wish to use for recycling.
 Please cover the container if it's raining.
 Do not use plastic trash bags for your recycled items.
 Ecomaine does not recycle or accept plastic bags.
 In addition, styrofoam cannot be recycled.
-Additional recycling information is at the Town Office or by calling (625-4558).
+Additional recycling information is on the Town of Parsonsfield web page or by calling (207-625-4558).

 OLD ELECTRONICS: By law, towns must sponsor a FREE yearly electronics recycling program.
 Check with the Town Office for details.